 Savers, a national thrift shop chain with locations in Hanover, Plymouth, Norwood and West Roxbury, shares a percentage of proceeds from clothing sales with the designated charitable organization each store supports.
 They also accept household items.

-All our Member towns have collection programs for TVs and electronics.
+All of our member towns have collection programs for TVs and electronics.
 Most charge fees for TVs and monitors to cover the cost associated with proper management.
-See Town Programs.

 Best Buy will recycle up to 3 units per day of residential desktop and laptop computers and notebooks, small electronics, VCR and DVD players, phones, keyboards, mice, cords, vacuums, fans, select other electric items, and remotes at no charge.
 Some items have trade-in value.
 There is a charge to recycle all TVs and computer monitors.